splunk/public-o11y-docs/gdi/opentelemetry/components/basic-auth-extension.rst

 Authenticate servers or clients
 --------------------------------------------

 You can either authenticate servers or clients with the extension.
-If you configure both options, the extension will throw an error.
+If you configure both options, the extension throws an error.

 * To configure the extension as a server authenticator, set either ``htpasswd.file`` or ``htpasswd.inline``.
 If you configure both, ``htpasswd.inline`` credentials takes precedence.